-Maybe your lot is smaller than you'd like, making it a challenge to include gardens and a deck.
-Perhaps your yard is awkwardly arranged, leaving you little room for formal outdoor areas.
-Or possibly you have plenty of flowerbeds but little leftover space to place an outdoor table and chairs.
-Whatever the reason, if you find yourself with big-deck dreams but small-deck constraints, we've got advice.
-To make the most of small-deck design ideas, rethink your square footage with smart ideas to make the best use of the space you have.
+Maybe your lot is smaller than you'd like, making it a challenge to include gardens or a deck.
+Perhaps your yard is awkwardly arranged, leaving you with limited room for formal entertaining areas.
+Or maybe you have plenty of flowerbeds but little leftover space for an outdoor table and chairs.
+Whatever the reason, if you find yourself with big-deck dreams but small-deck constraints, we've got advice for optimizing the space you have.
+Rethink your square footage with small-deck design ideas that make the most of your home's yard.

 1. Evaluate your needs.

-Your lifestyle can and should play a huge part in any small-deck design ideas.
-Before you do anything, think about how you currently use your outdoor space and how you'd like to use it.
-For example, if you regularly gather family and friends for meals, then you'll want to maximize deck area for seating as well as include a spot for a grill.
-But if you have a large lawn for playing and relaxing, a deck might serve a whole different purpose in your daily life -- solitary reading of the paper, for example.
+Your lifestyle can and should play a part in any small-deck design ideas.
+Before you start planning construction, think about how you currently use your outdoor space and how you'd like to use it.
+For example, if you regularly gather family and friends for meals, then you'll want to maximize the deck area for seating as well as include a spot for a grill.
+But if you have a large lawn for playing and relaxing, a deck might serve a different purpose in your daily life, such as a spot to read the paper.

 2. Maintain the proper scale.

 Before you begin sorting through small-deck designs, think about scale.
 Your small deck should feel as though it maintains consistent proportion to both the yard and your home.
 Too small or too big, and either landscape or the small deck will feel overwhelmed.

 3. Establish a connection between the house, deck, and yard.